AnvarGG/Linux-installation-and-configuration/README.md

-## In this project I have installed Linux in host based hypervisior and I did some tasks
+## In this project I have installed Linux in host based hypervisior then performed some tasks below
 * Ubuntu Installation and Partitioning
 * Bootloader Configuration and System Recovery
 * I wrote bash script to perform regular backups of specified directories then I created cronjob for regularly perform backups(Backup script.sh)